 Running OTEC’s proprietary non-preemptive real time operating system, data acquisition and processing are accomplished in real time.
 Small and efficient, OTEC’s proprietary non-preemptive real time operating system securely performs safety-critical tasks.

 The development of custom electronic products for our OEM clients is OTEC’s entire business.
 The design of high voltage PWM controllers with rapid design cycles, demanding technical requirements, and unforgiving schedules sets us apart.
-Call Orchid Technologies today!
+Contact OTEC today!